Yahaya Madawaki: Early life

-Yahaya went on to become Headmaster of Ilorin Middle School and a prominent community leader, famously settling several disputes both among prominent leaders of the community and with the British colonial authorities, for which he was awarded the Coronation Medal of King George VI in 1936.
+Yahaya went on to become Headmaster of Ilorin Middle School and a prominent community leader, famously settling several disputes both among prominent leaders of the community and with the British colonial authorities for which he was awarded the Coronation Medal of King George VI in 1936.

 Political career

 Yahaya became Chairman of the Ilorin Emirate Council in 1936, where he acquired the nickname “Yahaya Kiigbaa” (“Yahaya doesn't accept”) for his probity and staunch efforts to eliminate corruption in the council.
-In 1948, along with Sir Abubakar Tafawa Balewa, Yahaya was a member of the delegation to the first African conference in London and was received at Buckingham Palace by King George VI on 8 October 1948.
+In 1948, along with Sir Abubakar Tafawa Balewa, Yahaya was a member of the delegation to the first African conference in London and was received at Buckingham Palace by King George VI on October 8,1948.

 On his return from England, he was nominated as a member of the newly constituted Northern Regional House of Assembly and member of the Ilorin Native Authority Council.
 Following the coming into effect of the McPherson Constitution in 1952, Yahaya was elected as one of five members of the Northern Regional House of Assembly to join the central government legislature.
 That same year he became Minister for Health, joining a cabinet with Ahmadu Bello, the Sardauna of Sokoto, Alhaji Abubakar Tafawa Balewa and other prominent Northern Ministers.
 He was replaced in 1956 by Alhaji Ahman.

-During his tenure as Minister of Health he recorded many achievements, including the commissioning of several hospitals, such as the medical school in Zaria and an orthopedic hospital in Kano, and was responsible for the abolition of hospital charges in all General Hospitals in the North.
+During his tenure as Minister of Health he recorded many achievements including the commissioning of several hospitals such as the medical school in Zaria and an orthopedic hospital in Kano and was responsible for the abolition of hospital charges in all General Hospitals in the North.

-In 1973, Yahaya was appointed State Commissioner of Works, during which time he signed the Asa Dam contract and commissioned several major projects.
+In 1973, Yahaya was appointed State Commissioner of Works during which time he signed the Asa Dam contract and commissioned several major projects.
 In 1981, President Shehu Shagari appointed Yahaya as one of the Committee of Elders.

 Politically, he had several dealings with the late Chief Obafemi Awolowo, Chief J.S Olawoyin, Chief S.B Awoniyi, Chief Gabriel Igbinedion and a host of other prominent politicians across the nation.

 Honours and appointments

-In 1936, Yahaya was awarded the Coronation Medal of King George VI.
-In the 1955 New Year Honours, he was awarded the Order of the British Empire (OBE) by Queen Elizabeth II and the traditional emirate title of Madawaki of Ilorin.
-In 1981, Yahaya was conferred by President Shehu Shagari with the national honor of Member of the Federal Republic (M.F.R.).
-In 1982, he was awarded an honorary doctorate of letters (DLL) from the University of Ilorin and the title of Atunuse of Erin-Ile.
+In 1936, Yahaya was awarded the King George VI Coronation Medal.
+In the 1955 New Year Honours, he was awarded the Order of the British Empire by Queen Elizabeth II and the traditional emirate title of Madawaki of Ilorin.
+In 1981, Yahaya was conferred by President Shehu Shagari with the national honor of the Order of the Federal Republic.
+In 1982, he was awarded an honorary doctorate of letters from the University of Ilorin and the title of Atunuse of Erin-Ile.

-He was a member and Chairman of numerous Boards, including the northern Nigeria Development Board, Nigeria Railway Corporation, Kwara State Water Corporation and Bacita Sugar Company.
+He was a member and Chairman of numerous boards, including the Northern Nigeria Development Board, Nigeria Railway Corporation, Kwara State Water Corporation and Bacita Sugar Company.
 He is also particularly recognized as the person who gave Kwara State its name.